riyanda432/priyangga-music/README.md

 # priyangga-music

-A music application project for managing and streaming music.
-This project consists of a client built with React, a server using Express.js, and a MongoDB database.
+Priyangga Music is a comprehensive music management and streaming application built with React, Express.js, and MongoDB.
+This project aims to provide users with a seamless experience for managing their music collections and streaming their favorite tracks.

 ## Table of Contents
 - [Introduction](#introduction)